 The point of the due diligence process is to gain a clear picture of the health of the entire business, not just the cash-flow.
 This step is essential before finalizing the sale.
 You can discover things during this step—like unpaid sales tax or workers’ compensation claims—that may affect your desire to purchase the business.

-- The restaurant’s lease: How much time remains on the lease contract?
-Are the terms favorable?
+- The restaurant’s lease: Are there at least five years left on the lease contract?
+Are the other lease terms favorable?
 Do you have the option to sublease or transfer the lease in the future?